tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 				[FIXED] Build Volume Caps module: Wrong UV2 values [FIXED] Volume Caps module: The Keep Aspect enum does not work properly Meta CG Options
-				[CHANGED] Now shows only the settings that are relevant (that will be used in that specific context) [CHANGED] "Explicit U" and "Set U from neighbours" are now possible for CPs with a change of Material ID [FIXED] When there is a change of Material ID at a specific CP, its "UV Edge" is overridden to true For those relaying on that old behaviour, you will have to set "UV Edge" to true for all the CPs with a change of Material ID.
+				[CHANGE] Now shows only the settings that are relevant (that will be used in that specific context) [CHANGE] "Explicit U" and "Set U from neighbours" are now possible for CPs with a change of Material ID [FIXED] When there is a change of Material ID at a specific CP, its "UV Edge" is overridden to true For those relaying on that old behaviour, you will have to set "UV Edge" to true for all the CPs with a change of Material ID.
 You can find a code snippet that does that here: https://forum.curvyeditor.com/thread-1294.html
 				[FIXED] On the first CP of an open spline, in some cases First U is ignored when setting Explicit U (second U is used instead)